 - toys, clothing and soft furnishings

-Check with your local council to find out if there's a recycling depot near you, or check Planet Ark's RecyclingNearYou.
+Contact your local council to find out if there's a recycling depot near you, or see Planet Ark's RecyclingNearYou.
 Ask what they will accept for recycling and if they collect larger items.

 Some of these items, if in good condition, can also be recycled through your local charity or second hand shop.